sunpy/sunpy/docs/topic_guide/deprecation.rst

 - **1.1.1**: A bug fix for the short-support release (June 2025).
 - **2.0.0**: An LTS release (November 2025).

-For detailed information, refer to `Sunpy Enhancement Proposal (SEP) 0009 <https://github.com/sunpy/sunpy-SEP/blob/main/SEP-0009.md#deprecations-and-documentation>`__.
+For detailed information, refer to `SunPy Enhancement Proposal (SEP) 0009 <https://github.com/sunpy/sunpy-SEP/blob/main/SEP-0009.md#deprecations-and-documentation>`__.

 Release Practices
 =================

 There will be two planned major releases of ``sunpy`` per year, with approximately 6 months between these releases.
 Users can expect these releases to occur in the months of June and December, based on the current release schedule of ``astropy``.

 ``sunpy`` provides two types of releases: